SearchBlox-Software-Inc/SB_core_plugin/README.md

 #**Steps to Upload Plugins in SearchBlox:**

--To upload a custom plugin through UI, it should be in zip file format.
+- To upload a custom plugin through UI, it should be in zip file format.
 Rename the zip file for the plugin (whatever the custom plugin name you prefer.
 Eg: customui.zip).
--Start SearchBlox service.
-To install and start SearchBlox refer the following link: https://developer.searchblox.com/docs/installing-searchblox-on-windows -Once SearchBlox is started, From Admin Console, Go to Dashboard > Collections > Search Settings Tab and click on the Upload Search Template button.
+- Start SearchBlox service.
+To install and start SearchBlox refer the following link: https://developer.searchblox.com/docs/installing-searchblox-on-windows
+- Once SearchBlox is started, From Admin Console, Go to Dashboard > Collections > Search Settings Tab and click on the Upload Search Template button.
--Choose the Custom Plugin zip file and click on the open button.
+- Choose the Custom Plugin zip file and click on the open button.
--Once custom plugin upload is done you will see the 'Upload Plugin' section goes off from the screen.
+- Once custom plugin upload is done you will see the 'Upload Plugin' section goes off from the screen.
 You can check that the custom plugin name folder is available in <SEARCHBLOX_INSTALLATION_PATH>/webapps/ROOT/.
--Then, you can access the custom plugin using the following link: https://localhost:8443/customui/index.html
+- Then, you can access the custom plugin using the following link: https://localhost:8443/customui/index.html
--You can make the custom plugin facet.js configuration before/after the plugin upload.
+- You can make the custom plugin facet.js configuration before/after the plugin upload.